-The District has emergency interties with EBMUD and Pleasanton.
-The District is a participant in the DSRSD-EBMUD Recycled Water Authority (DERWA) formed to increase the amount of recycled water delivered in Dublin and the San Ramon Valley.
-The District is a member of Tri-Valley Water Retailers.
+The District has emergency interties with EBMUD, Pleasanton, and Livermore.
+The District is a participant in the DSRSD-EBMUD Recycled Water Authority (DERWA), formed to increase the amount of recycled water delivered in Dublin and the San Ramon Valley.
 DSRSD and EBMUD jointly operate a recycled water treatment facility.
 Additionally, DERWA provides recycled water on a wholesale/contract basis to the City of Pleasanton.

 DSRSD, City of Pleasanton, Zone 7, and City of Livermore are signatories to the Tri-Valley Intergovernmental Reciprocal Services Agreement, an interagency agreement that provides for shared resources and efforts.
 This agreement was submitted for and won the CALAFCo 2015 Government Leadership Award.
-Prominent examples of cooperative efforts under this master Tri-Valley agreement include the Tri-Valley Joint Potable Reuse Technical Feasibility Study completed in 2018 under authority of this agreement.
-A more recent 2019 Task Order under this agreement was entered into by the City of Livermore, Zone 7 Water Agency, and DSRSD for Tri-Valley Potable Reuse Preliminary Studies and Community Outreach and Education.
-Lastly, the City of Livermore, DSRSD, Zone 7, and City of Pleasanton executed a 2020 Task Order to provide operational and emergency utility support during the COVID-19 pandemic.
+Prominent examples of cooperative efforts under this master Tri-Valley agreement include the Tri-Valley Joint Potable Reuse Technical Feasibility Study completed in 2018 under the authority of this agreement.
+Lastly, the City of Livermore, DSRSD, Zone 7, and the City of Pleasanton executed a 2020 Task Order to provide operational and emergency utility support during the COVID-19 pandemic.